beginning of content

 Glandular fever, usually caused by the Epstein-Barr virus, can cause severe tonsillitis, usually in teenagers.

-Tonsilitis can also be caused by bacteria.
+Tonsillitis can also be caused by bacteria.
 The most common type of bacteria involved is streptococcus (sometimes called 'strep' throat).

 Is tonsillitis contagious?

-Tonsillitis itself is not contagious, but the viruses and bacteria that cause tonsillitis can sometimes be spread to other people.
+Tonsillitis itself is not contagious, but the viruses and bacteria that cause tonsillitis can be spread to other people.

 To avoid spreading infection, it's important to: